hswick/jutsu/README.md

 ## Testing

-`boot test-jutsu` to run tests (will reload on resource file changes)
+`boot test-code` to run tests (will reload on resource file changes)

 This has the unfortunate side effect of constantly reopening a tab in your browser and can be annoying at times.
 Would love advice on how to test this better.